-- 1. Cabinet is recommended to: - 1.1 Agree the new Waste Strategy, attached as Appendix 1. - 1.2 Review the options relating to potential changes in the Waste Collection Service, and agree option 2b as outlined in the report. - 1.3 Delegate authority for the re-procurement and/or extension of the Waste Disposal contracts to the Corporate Director of Finance, Governance and Property and the Director of Environment, Highways and Counter Fraud in consultation with the Portfolio Holder for Environment, Sports and Leisure. - 1.4 Delegate authority for the procurement of waste containers, collection vehicles and communication materials to facilitate the change in collection to the Corporate Director of Finance, Governance and Property and the Director of Environment, Highways and Counter Fraud in consultation with the Portfolio Holder for Environment, Sports and Leisure.
+1. Cabinet is recommended to:

+- 1.1 Agree the new Waste Strategy, noting the input of the Waste Cross Party working group. - 1.2 Review the options relating to potential changes in the Waste Collection Service as proposed by the Cleaner, Greener and Safer Overview and Scrutiny Committee, and agree an option from the table in 2.3.7 of this report. - 1.3 Engage with Cleaner, Greener and Safer Overview and Scrutiny Committee to consider a charged for garden waste service with a view that any recommendation be subject to a future report to Cabinet. - 1.4 Delegate authority for the re-procurement and/or extension of the Waste Disposal contracts to the Corporate Director of Finance, Governance and Property and the Director of Environment, Highways and Counter Fraud in consultation with the Portfolio Holder for Environment, Sports and Leisure. - 1.5 Delegate authority for the procurement of waste containers, collection vehicles and communication materials to facilitate the change in collection to the Corporate Director of Finance, Governance and Property and the Director of Environment, Highways and Counter Fraud in consultation with the Portfolio Holder for Environment, Sports and Leisure. - 1.6 Consider and agree the recommendations of Cleaner, Greener and Safer Overview and Scrutiny Committee: - - 1.6 a) that the Cross Party Working Group continue to have a role in reviewing the progress of the implementation of the Waste Strategy. - 1.6 b) that Thurrock Council lead by example and act to reduce and where possible eliminate, single use plastics. - 1.6 c) that Cabinet consult fully with the community before they enact the refuse collections in Thurrock.